lucrod1/angular-rs-datagrid/README.md

   "collumns": [
   {
     "title": "",                                      // title of collumn
-    "index": "enable',                                // Property that will print in the column "class": "text-center",                           // optional, class od <th> and <td>
+    "index": "enable",                                // Property that will print in the column "class": "text-center",                           // optional, class od <th> and <td>
     "sort": false,                                    // optional default: true
     "action": {